vaibhav-jais/vaibhav-jais/README.md

 - 🌱 I’m currently studying Masters in Mechatronics at University of Siegen.
 - 📫 I love connecting with new people, you can reach me at vaibhav572724@gmail.com
 - # Below are the list of projects that I have worked on
--  Image Denoising using Autoencoders
+-  Image Denoising using Autoencoders with skip connections
 -  Algorithm ranking across metrics
 -  Image Classification using CNN
 <!---